Skip to Main Content

 What camera systems do you use for helicopter filming?

-We operate gyro-stabilized systems including Cineflex and Shotover mounts.
-This can carry ARRI, RED, and other cinema cameras.
-These systems give rock-steady footage even during dynamic flight maneuvers and allow remote camera control.
+We run gyro-stabilized systems, including Cineflex and Shotover mounts.
+They can carry ARRI, RED, and other cinema cameras.
+These systems give rock-steady footage even during dynamic flight moves, and they allow remote camera control.

 Can you film over cities like Tokyo or Kyoto?